 Food.
 The demand for food will increase by 50%, while yields will decline by 30% without climate action.
 Investments in agriculture and small-scale farming using climate-smart production and technologies will yield 2:1 and 17:1 benefit-to-cost ratios.

 Natural Environment.
 Nature-based solutions that protect shorelines and water sources would complement built infrastructure.
-Protection and restoration of land is also a suitable mitigation strategy.
+Protecting and restoring land is also a suitable mitigation strategy.

 Water.
 Integration of climate risks such as floods and droughts to water infrastructures, investments in watersheds, and the efficiency of water use are some mitigating actions for economic growth and making their water resource resilient, especially in areas with water resource problems like India, Asia, and China.